puppetlabs/tasks-hands-on-lab/7-writing-plans/README.md

 * `message` is optional.
 If it's not passed it will use the default value from the plan.
 * When running multiple steps in a plan only the last step will generate output.

-Plans should be used whenever you want to run several commands together, often based on the output of previous commands and across multiple nodes.
-For instance removing a node from a load balancer before deploying the new version of the application, or clearing a cache after re-indexing a search engine.
+Use plans when you want to run several commands together, often based on the output of previous commands and across multiple nodes.
+For instance to remove a node from a load balancer before you deploy the new version of the application, or to clear a cache after you re-index a search engine.

 # Next steps

-Now that you know how to download and run third party tasks with `bolt` you can move on to:
+Now that you know how to download and run third party tasks with Bolt you can move on to:

 1. [Writing advanced Tasks](../8-writing-advanced-tasks)